smchargue/KPICalendarView/readme.md

 ## Create Calendar View / Object

 Create an element to serve as the Calendar View container.
-The container must have either the css class kpic-calendar or kpic-calendar-sm.
+The container must have either the css class kpic-calendar or kpic-calendar-fill.
 In a script block instantiate the calendar object.
 The variable kpic is used in this documentation, but can be any valid javascript variable name.
 This code will create a new object of type kpiCalendar.

 ### Example